work-shop/newport-art-museum-website/wp-content/plugins/woo-mp/readme.txt

 5. The Authorize.Net settings page.

 == Changelog ==
+= 1.15.0 =
+* Add a welcome notice to help new users get started.
+* Improve configuration instructions.
+* Minor setting tweaks.
+* Add `woo_mp_{$payment_gateway_id}_charge_request` filters.
+This provides the ability to customize the data sent to the payment processor when processing a payment.
+* Specify which Stripe API version the plugin uses to avoid incompatibilities with accounts that are using older versions of the API.
 = 1.14.0 =
 * Declare support for WooCommerce 3.5.
 * Add support for multisite.